-The following types of clothing and shoes are unacceptable: leggings, jeggings, athletic shorts, sweats, yoga pants, flip flops, crocs, slides, and hoodies or crewnecks that do not have the NLCS logo.
+The following types of clothing and shoes are unacceptable: leggings, jeggings, athletic shorts (other than for PE), sweats, yoga pants, flip flops, crocs, slides, and hoodies or crewnecks that do not have the NLCS logo.
+For all outerwear, if it does not have buttons or a zipper, then it must have the NLCS logo.